ajm24027/aws-cert-dev/README.md

 # aws-cert-dev

 Notebook for keeping all of my AWS Certified Developer notes together.
+Chapters 1-2 are unimportant as they were just overviews.
+Please use this once we get to the test review.

 ## Chapters